DUB - LON

 The cheapest price for flight routes found by users searching on KAYAK in the last 2 weeks for round-trip flights from Dublin to London.

-Our data shows that the cheapest route for a return flight from Dublin to London cost £12 and was between Dublin (DUB) and London Luton Airport (LTN).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is £12.
+Our data shows that the cheapest route for a return flight from Dublin to London cost £13 and was between Dublin (DUB) and London Gatwick Airport (LGW).
+On average, the best prices are found if you fly from Dublin (DUB) to London Luton Airport (LTN).
+The average price for a return flight for this route is £13.

 What’s the cheapest day of the week to fly from Dublin to London?